 10. NCERT Books

-One of the most preferred IAS prelims book suggested by toppers.
+NCERT Books is one of the most preferred IAS prelims books suggested by toppers.

 List of IAS Topper Recommended Books for Mains (Paperwise)